aprsa/ndpolator.old/README.md

 fv_j \mapsto fv_j + \frac{x_{N-i} - n_{j,N-i}}{n_{j+2^{N-i},N-i}-n_{j,N-i}} (fv_{j+2^{N-i}}-fv_{j}) \quad \textrm{for } i=1 \dots N.
 $$

-Once $i=0$, we are left with a single fv vertex, $\mathrm{fv}_0$, that holds the interpolated value.
-Note that array `fv` is modified in the process, so we need to pass a copy of the grid if original values are required for other purposes.
+Once $i=0$, we are left with a single $fv$ vertex, $fv_0$, that holds the interpolated value.
+Note that array $fv$ is modified in the process, so we need to pass a copy of the grid if original values are required for other purposes.

 As an example for setting up the ndpolator, consider a 2-D grid with the following coordinates and function values: